MUDDUKRISHNAY/elevator_controller/README.md

 Yosys # for synthesis :
 OpenROAd # for physical design :

-In project I used Nangateopencelllibrary.lib as technology file for synthesis and for physical design I used nangate45(45nm) as technology file
+In this project I used Nangateopencelllibrary.lib as technology file for synthesis and for physical design I used nangate45.lib(45nm) as technology file